David Butcher

-David John Butcher (born 19 September 1948) is a former New Zealand politician of the Labour Party.
-He was a Cabinet minister in the Fourth Labour Government.
+David John Butcher (born 19 September 1948) is a New Zealand former politician of the Labour Party.
+He was Minister of Commerce from 1987 to 1990 and Postmaster-General from 1988 to 1989.

 Early life and family

 Butcher was born in Brighton, England, on 19 September 1948, the son of Dorothy May Butcher (née Guppy) and Frank George Butcher.
 The family migrated to New Zealand in 1963, and he attended Karamu High School in Hastings with broadcaster Paul Holmes, and Victoria University of Wellington.
 While at Victoria, he was president of the Victoria University Labour Club.
 He graduated with an economics degree and became a member of the New Zealand Association of Economists.
 From 1972 to 1974, he worked as an economist in the Labour Department, Wellington.
 During 1974–75 he travelled overseas in Asia and Europe.
 From 1976 until 1978, he was a field officer for the Wellington Clerical Workers' Union and the New Zealand Labourers' Union in Hawke's Bay.
 He was a member of the Hawkes Bay Trade Council and its nominee on the council of the Hawkes Bay Community College.

 Butcher became a naturalised New Zealand citizen in 1975, and in 1980, Butcher married Mary Georgina Hall.